Nobody6146/Hydrate/package/README.md

 # Hydrate
 ## Hydrate is a lightweight JS library for generating client-side web applications without the need for a build step using various levels of hydration, partial hydration, and resumability.

-This repo contains two folders: the <i>package</i> folder which contains the CLI that will be installed via the <a href="https://www.npmjs.com/package/@nobody6146/hydrateapp">NPM package</a>, and the <i>docs</i> folder which contains a couple of examples of different ways to use the framework to create dynamic websites.

 Here are some of the features Hydrate supports out of the box:
 * Create dynamic websites at runtime from static files without the need for a build step (excluding the TypeScript compiler)
 * Client-side rendering, partial hydration, and resumability